finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

-Two related considerations stand behind the introduction of aliases as part of the Rosetta syntax:
+Aliases have been introduced as part of the Rosetta syntax because:

-* The recognition that model tree expressions can be cumbersome at time and hence may contradict the primary goals of clarity and legibility.
+* Model tree expressions can be cumbersome at time and hence may contradict the primary goals of clarity and legibility.
-* Aliases can be reused across the various modelling artefacts that make use of those, i.e. currently data rule, event and product qualification, calculation and projection rules (note that this latter artefact is not currently used as part of the CDM).
+* Aliases can be reused across various modelling artefacts that make use of the same model tree expressions, such as data rule, event and product qualification or calculation.

 Syntax
 """"""

 The alias syntax is straightforward: ``alias <name> <Rosetta expression>``.

 The alias name needs to be unique across the product and event qualifications, the classes and the aliases, and validation logic is in place to enforce this.
-The naming convention is to have one CamelCased word, instead of a composite name as for the Rosetta rules, with implied meaning.
+The naming convention is to have one camelCased word, instead of a composite name as for the Rosetta rules, with implied meaning.

 The below snippet presents an example of such alias and its use as part of an event qualification.